Bumblebee202111/MinusOneMusic-public/README.md

   - Discover
   - Mini player bar
   - Player screen
+  - Should be delayed until at least NCM 9.1.10 when the official UI is more "stable"
 - Basic drawer
 - Release alpha on arrival of new star/issue
 - Play log (need help)